This post has been updated with new links and refreshed content.

 Exclusions are important.
-We want to be sure that we’re getting our ads in front of the right audience and by narrowing down our audience we can potentially save money and increase the quality of leads.
+We want to be sure that we’re getting our ads in front of the right audience.
+By refining our audience we can potentially save money and increase the quality of leads.

-However, by excluding audiences, placements, demographics, and keywords you may have effectively narrowed down your audience to practically nothing, thus your ads aren’t showing.
-So be mindful when you’re adding in these exclusions, and look for the opportunity to open them up a bit if your audience is too narrow.
+However, by excluding too many audience segments, placements, demographics, and keywords, you can effectively narrow your audience down to practically nothing.
+In this scenario, your ads aren’t showing to anyone.
+So be mindful when you’re adding exclusions, and look for opportunities to open them up a bit if your audience is too narrow.

 Reason 14: Not Using Google Analytics To Build Audiences

-Using Google Analytics to build audiences is kinda like a secret sauce to me.
-You can easily build audiences in Google Ads based on page visitors to specific URLs, but you can get even more granular with Google Analytics.
+Building audiences with Google Analytics is like creating your own secret sauce.
+You can build audiences easily in Google Ads based on page visitors to specific URLs, but you can get even more granular with Google Analytics.

 Pages Visited On The Site

 The great thing about Google Analytics is it’s virtually limitless.
 You can create a variety of audiences and get as granular as you like.
-My warning would be that you only want to do so if you have the traffic numbers to make it worth it.
+My only warning would be to make sure you have the traffic levels to support your experiments.